All Episodes

 Why was that rejected?

-Well, because some of these members they just don't want to vote for anything.
+Well, because some of these members, they just don't want to vote for anything.

-This is getting really heated on the House floor right now, where Matt Gates is really having it out here, and there's a lot of booing from the Republican side of the aisle watching this in in real time here, Sean.
+This is getting really heated on the House floor right now, where Matt Gates is really having it out here, and there's a lot of booing from the Republican side of the aisle.

 Hang on, let me put it up.

-Right now, and Sean, I have to interrupt here because the New York Control Room on the television.
+Right now, and Sean, I have to interrupt here because the New York control room on the television.

 Yeah, you go ahead.

-I you gotta get back to TV.
+You got to get back to TV.

 Let's go back to the floor of the House.

-Chad took up a program, thank you.
+Chad Kubergram, thank you.

-I'll be happy to fund my political operation through the work of hardworking Americans, ten and twenty and thirty dollars at a time, and you all keep showing up at the lobbyist fundraisers and see how that goes for you.
+And you all keep showing up at the lobbyist fundraisers and see how that goes for you.

-I reserve once again the chair would admonish those speaking from the floor to direct their comments to the chair.
+Once again, the chair would admonish those speaking from the floor to direct their comments to the chair.

 Gentleman from Oklahoma.